marq24/ha-waterkotte/README.md

 The Heatpump will not always respond with data.
 This happens usually after the system changes status, e.g. start/stop the heating.
 There is not much we can do about this unfortunately.
 I try to cache the data in possible for a better UX.

 ## Credits
+This project is a fork from [@pattisonmichael](https://github.com/pattisonmichael)'s [Waterkotte-Integration](https://github.com/pattisonmichael/waterkotte-integration)

 This project was generated from [@oncleben31](https://github.com/oncleben31)'s [Home Assistant Custom Component Cookiecutter](https://github.com/oncleben31/cookiecutter-homeassistant-custom-component) template.